 Your rights regarding your personal data

-As a data subject you may have the right at any time to request access to, rectification or erasure of your personal data; to restrict or object to certain kinds of processing of your personal data, including direct marketing; to the portability of your personal data and to complain to the UK’s data protection supervisory authority, the Information Commissioner’s Office about the processing of your personal data.
+As a data subject you may have the right at any time to request access to, rectification or erasure of your personal data; to restrict or object to certain kinds of processing of your personal data, including direct marketing; to the portability of your personal data and to complain to the UK’s Data Protection Supervisory Authority, the Information Commissioner’s Office about the processing of your personal data.

 As a data subject you are not obliged to share your personal data with Cleethorpes Band.
 If you choose not to share your personal data with us we may not be able to register or administer your membership.